The Hannibal wrestling team hosted its first meet at Korf Gymnasium Tuesday night and came away with a 48-30 loss to Kirksville.

-Page 2 of 2 - The Pirates other two wins by pin came in the second round and the third round.
+The Pirates other two wins by pin came in the second round and the third round.

 Sophomore Austin Janes pinned his 106 weight class opponent, Riley Stewart, in the second round while sophomore Colby Collings pinned his 145 pound weight class opponent in the third round.